Thursday 17 May 2012

 Thursday 10 March 2011

-Nationalism and Scientific/Cultural Progress
+Nationalism and Scientific Progress

 Nationalism can be justified as a collective response against external aggression.
 External threats unite people.
 The most convenient example that comes to my mind right now is India-Pakistan relationship.
 Indians can unite against any Pakistani threat, despite of their regional and cultural differences.
 I would not be wrong in saying that British occupation gave birth to the modern Indian nationalism.
 Nationalism can be aggressive also.
 For example, Nazis tried to dominate the whole world, waged numerous wars.
 Wars, either offensive or defensive, are perhaps synonymous to nationalism.